ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

     <p>It is rarely preferable to go with a magic number over a generalized solution that works across different situations.</p>
 </div>

+If you still don't see a problem with our magic number, imagine adding the value `1,000` to our dataset.
+It would *completely* break our chart with a new bar 10,000 pixels wide.
+Choosing a new magic number would still be an imperfect and short-sighted solution.

 <div class="box info">
     Magic numbers aren't defined variables with intelligible names, which is why it was probably hard for you to remember what the hell that number did in our code!

     <p>If you do use a magic number, save it as a variable with a name explaining its purpose.</p>

-    <p>When we talk about "magic" in other areas of programming, it is not necessarily meant as a compliment; it is a comment on the difficulty of understanding what actually is happening before us.</p>
+    <p>When we talk about "magic" in other areas of programming, it is not meant as a compliment, but a comment on the difficulty of understanding what actually is happening before us.</p>
 </div>

 Be particularly careful with using magic numbers with D3, because you'll soon have a cornucopia of them in your code, before you know it.

-Instead of scaling our bar widths with `d*10`, we'll rely on D3's method `scale.linear()`.
-The method takes the domain of our input (`data`) and the range of our output (width).
+Instead of scaling our bar widths with `d*10`, we'll use D3's method `scale.linear()`.
+It takes the domain of our input (`data`) and the range of our output (width).
 Put together, we get this:

 ```js
 var x = d3.scale.linear()